- I have defaulted on a Credit Card account, what can happen?

 Maybe.
 I would always recommend a consult with a consumer attorney first.
 There are times that I recommend to a client that he/she negotiate with the credit card company.
 On the other hand, I have never recommended that a client negotiate with a collection agency.
 The collection agency lawsuits are often legally insufficient and can be beaten in court.

-If a collection agency files a lawsuit against you, your chances at success are very high.
-We defend these types of cases on a daily basis and our clients are very pleased with theresults.
+If a collection agency files a credit card lawsuit against you, your chances at success are very high.
+We defend these types of cases on a daily basis and our clients are very pleased with the results.

-I am well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in my knowledge of the law and my experience in dealing with hundreds and hundreds of these types of cases.
-If you have a collection agency attempting to collect a debt from you, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+We are well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in our knowledge of the law and our experience in dealing with thousands of these types of cases.
+If you have a collection agency attempting to collect a debt from you, please contact our office at 412-348-8600 or send an email to Attorney Greg Artim